 FIELD TRIPS – Students have traveled to Springfield where they spoke with reporters, politicians and other key state employees at the state capitol to develop stories after a tour of the historic building.
 In past years, students have visited the Ernie Pyle Museum, a local Amish community, Lincoln Log Cabin (once a working farm for Abraham Lincoln’s parents), and hiked through Turkey Run State Park.
 Student also travel to local cities and regions, where they uncover and report on news from these communities.

 FUNDING – The bulk of funds is provided by the Illinois Press Foundation.
 Housing, meals and tuition are paid from these funds.

 APPLICATION REQUIREMENTS – Students must complete an application form.
 Other requirements: (1) completion of sophomore year in high school, (2) a 500-word essay by student describing his/her career goals and how the workshop would help achieve those goals; (3) two letters of recommendation from student's teachers/advisers.
 These materials can be sent to either the email address listed below as documents, scans or PDFs or through the post office to the physical address cited below.
-Final application deadline is May 20, 2019, but entries will be judged and internship slots filled as applications roll in.
-So you may want to apply early.
+Entries will be judged and internship slots filled as applications roll in; the final deadline will be announced soon.
 Graduating seniors are eligible to participate.

 Need more information?
 Contact Lola Burnham, workshop director, 2020 IPF/EIU High School Journalism Workshop, by phone (217.581.7143) or e-mail (firstname.lastname@example.org).